 I draw the basic structure for everything, trying to compose the elements paying attention to the guides, white spaces and rhythm.
 I always aim for impact and transmitting the idea well.

-I start dealing with colours, looking for a simple but strong colour palette, making hundreds of tests on the digital sketch.
-Once the colours are chosen, the digital sketch is finished and this is the sketch I send to the Art Directors and clients for approval.
+I start dealing with colors, looking for a simple but strong color palette, making hundreds of tests on the digital sketch.
+Once the colors are chosen, the digital sketch is finished and this is the sketch I send to the Art Directors and clients for approval.

 - Final illustration